pokt-network/smt/README.md

 ### Data Loss

 In the event of a system crash or unexpected failure of the program utilising the SMT, if the `Commit()` function has not been called, any changes to the tree will be lost.
 This is due to the underlying database not being changed **until** the `Commit()` function is called and changes are persisted.

+## Sparse Merkle Sum Tree

+This library also implements a Sparse Merkle Sum Tree (SMST), the documentation for which can be found [here](./MerkleSumTree.md).

 ## Example